If I invest $1 today, what will it be worth in 10 years?

 - APY: Annual Percentage Yield.
 This is a percentage rate that reflects the total amount of interest paid on the account.
 It’s based on the interest rate compounded daily for a 365-day period.
 You’ll see this rate mentioned on some investment types, like savings accounts.

+With so many potential ways to utilize your compound interest investment, why not start now?
 Maybe the reason you’re not saving now is you’re already squeezing the most out of every paycheck.
-But by setting aside a dedicated percentage every check or every month, you’ll be able gain financial freedom.
+But by setting aside a dedicated percentage every check or every month, you’ll be able to gain financial freedom – even if it’s a small amount of money.
 Just see what can happen to $0.10 if you doubled it 19 times:

 As you can see in the video, with each round you play, the number gets remarkably bigger:

-So the power of compound interest can make a huge difference in your investments, whether in savings, bonds, or stocks.
+Tony’s golf analogy shows that the power of compound interest can make a huge difference in your investments, whether in savings, bonds or stocks.

 What can happen to $1 with compound interest investment?